randomnote1/PSCredentialTools/README.md

 ### From GitHub source code

-To manually install the module, download the source code from GitHub and unzip the contents to the '$env:ProgramFiles\WindowsPowerShell\Modules' folder.
+To manually install the module, download the source code from GitHub and unzip the contents to the `$env:ProgramFiles\WindowsPowerShell\Modules` folder.

 ### From PowerShell Gallery